huma-engineering/huma-docs/data-collection/builder/creating-app-content/index.md

  ![alt text](<../assets/Feature articles-2.png>)
 - <span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>Manual list</span> allows you to search and add available content in the CMS.
 - <span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>Advanced query</span> allows you to apply advanced logic to which content pieces will be shown.

+### Advanced Query

+In Advanced query, there are some key variables, primitives, functions, and basic conditional logic you can use to create your query.
+- Key Variables
+<span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>EMPTY</span>: Represents an empty list.
+Use this when you don't want to return any articles.
+For example, <span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>unread(articles) if user.age >= 18 else EMPTY</span> will return a list of unread articles if the user is an adult, and no articles if they are not.
+<span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>NOW</span>: Refers to the current date and time.
+<span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>TODAY</span>: Refers to the current date.
+<span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>articles</span>: Represents all available articles.
+This is typically used as the first parameter in most functions, such as <span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>unread(articles)</span>, <span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>limit(articles, 5)</span>, or <span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>filter(articles, tag="HR")</span>.

+- Primitives
+<span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>data.<primitive></span>: Serves as a placeholder for any last recorded basic metric, such as HeartRate, Weight, or BMI.
+This can include multiple nested fields like:
+data.<primitive>.flags: A flags object that includes flags.gray, flags.amber, and flags.red.
+These attributes represent the severity levels calculated for the metric. data.<primitive>.value: The value recorded by the user, typically a number or a decimal, depending on the metric.
+Examples of more complex primitives that can be used in queries include: data.BloodPressure.systolicValue data.BloodPressure.diastolicValue data.CVDRiskScore.roundedValue

+- Functions
+<span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>limit(articles: array, count: int)</span>: Limits the number of articles to the specified count.
+Example: limit(unread(articles), 2) will show a maximum of 2 unread articles.
+<span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>unread(articles: array)</span>: Filters articles to show only those that are unread.
+Example: unread(articles) will display all unread articles.

+- Conditions
+Our DSL follows Python syntax, enabling the creation of complex conditional logic. if/else:
+Example: <if true result> if data.HeartRate.flags else <else result>
+Usage: filter(articles, tag="HR") if data.HeartRate.flags.red > 0 else limit(unread(articles), 2)
+This condition displays articles tagged with "HR" if the last HeartRate record is in the red severity level.
+Otherwise, it shows 2 unread articles. and/or:
+Example: unread(articles) if data.HeartRate.flags.amber or data.HeartRate.flags.red else random(articles, 2)
+This condition returns all unread articles if the last HeartRate record is within amber or red severity levels.
+Otherwise, it shows 2 random articles.
+Addition:
+Example: filter(articles, tag="HR") + filter(articles, tag="sport")
+This will display all articles tagged with either "HR" or "sport."
+This guide should provide a clear understanding of how to leverage the "Featured Article" feature using DSL Queries.
+Use these tools to tailor the content you see to match your specific needs and interests.